Cars brands and logos that start with L

 Lea-Francis Logo

-The British automobile brand Lea-Francis began its career by manufacturing bicycles and motorcycles 1895 in Coventry.
+The British automobile brand Lea-Francis began its career in 1895, manufacturing bicycles and motorcycles in Coventry.
 The first cars were produced under license from the Singer brand.
 But in 1919, it opened a line to design and assemble its cars, assembled from components from different manufacturers.
 Among its models was the Hyper Supercharged Ace of Spades.
 In 1925, the brand began producing sports models.
 In 1939, the plant switched to military orders.
-The production of cars was resumed in 1946.
-In 1954, the production was stopped.
+Car production resumed in 1946.
+In 1954, production was stopped.

 Leblanc